IQSS/dataverse/doc/sphinx-guides/source/installation/oidc.rst

 - `Keycloak <https://www.keycloak.org>`_ is an open source solution for an IDM/IAM
 - `Unity IDM <https://www.unity-idm.eu>`_ is another open source IDM/IAM solution

-Other use cases and combinations
+Other Use Cases and Combinations
 --------------------------------

 - Using your custom identity management solution might be a workaround when you seek for LDAP support, but